 - Restrictions and Permissions

-- Outdated Security Services
+- Outsourced Security Services

 Companies and their security teams often overlook the physical protection of both onsite and offsite computer equipment and storage.
 IT personnel and security forces rarely meet face-to-face until a break-in occurs, and something is stolen.
 All it takes is a small window of time for someone to break in and run a cyberattack, or make a breach directly into the system.
 Also, beware of social engineering, a practice where hackers and other criminals use deceit to infiltrate companies in order to trick people into revealing important cybersecurity information.
 Security forces and IT technicians should collaborate to improve physical security as it relates to computers.